 Who Are the Courses Designed For?

-What do the Courses Cover?
+What do the Training Courses Cover?

-These two courses cover similar material, with a slight variation.
+These two training courses cover similar material, with a slight variation.
 The IOSH course focuses on the current legislation around health and safety at work and the penalties involved for violating these.
 Also, it teaches delegates to know the documents and procedures required and how to instil health and safety practices from the top-down.

-The CITB course will focus more on the principles of risk assessments and how unsafe working environments will affect the organisation.
+The CITB course will focus more on the principles of risk assessment and how unsafe working environments will affect the organisation.
 Both courses will instruct delegates on how to create a health and safety culture within the workplace.

 Similarities in the Courses